-The '1st Kharkov Defensive Operation', otherwise known as the 1st Battle of Kharkov, was undertaken by the Soviets to hold Kharkov during the final phase of the 'Barbarossa' invasion of the USSR between the German 6th Army of Heeresgruppe 'Süd' and the Soviet South-West, which ordered the 38th Army to hold the city while its factories were dismantled for relocation farther to the east (20/24 October 1941).
+The '1st Kharkov Defensive Operation', otherwise known as the '1st Battle of Kharkov', was undertaken by the Soviets to hold Kharkov during the final phase of the 'Barbarossa' invasion of the USSR between the German 6th Army of Heeresgruppe 'Süd' and the Soviet South-West Front, which ordered the 38th Army to hold the city while its factories were dismantled for relocation farther to the east (20/24 October 1941).

 Generalfeldmarschall Walter von Reichenau’s 6th Army was instructed to take the city in order to close the gap that was opening between its right flank and the left flank of General Carl-Heinrich von Stülpnagel’s 17th Army.
 By 20 October the Germans had reached the western edge of Kharkov, and by 24 October the city had been taken by Generalleutnant Anton Dostler’s 57th Division.
 By that date, however, the Soviets had managed to evacuate or wreck most of the city’s industrial equipment.

-By the autumn of 1941, Kharkov had come to be one of the USSR’s most important strategic bases for road, railway and air connections: it was the nexus connecting not only the east/west and north/south parts of Ukraine, but also several central regions of the USSR including Crimea, the Caucasus, the Dniepr river region, and Donbas industrial region.
+By the autumn of 1941, Kharkov had become one of the USSR’s most important strategic bases for road, railway and air connections: it was the nexus connecting not only the east/west and north/south parts of Ukraine, but also several central regions of the USSR including Crimea, the Caucasus, the Dniepr river region, and Donbas industrial region.

 Kharkov was also one of the USSR’s most significant industrial centres, one of whose greatest contributions was the T-34 medium tank, which was both designed, developed and manufactured at the Kharkov Tractor Factory.
 For this reason the factory was considered to be the most important such facility in the nation.
 Other factories located in the city included the Kharkov Aircraft Plant, Kharkov Plant of the NKVD (FED), and the Kharkiv Turbine Plant.
 Military products that were made in Kharkov before the German seizure of the city included tanks, Sukhoi Su-2 aircraft, artillery tractors, 82-mm (3.2-in) mortars, sub-machine guns, ammunition and a host of other military equipment items.
 The Germans' main objective was the capture of the railway and military factories before these could be removed or destroyed by the retreating Soviet forces.
 Adolf Hitler laid strong emphasis on the importance of the military facilities, stating that 'The second in importance is south of Russia, particularly the Donets Basin, ranging from the Kharkov region.
 There is the whole basis of [the] Russian economy; if the area is mastered then it would inevitably lead to the collapse of the entire Russian economy.'